 Instructions

-- Toss the chopped tomatillos with the olive oil in a small baking dish.
-Roast for 15 minutes and let cool while you prepare the rest of the dressing.
+• Toss the chopped tomatillos with the olive oil in a small baking dish.
+Roast for 15 minutes and let cool completely before you add them to the dressing.

-- Prepare the jalapeño: Remove the top, slice in half length-wise.
+• Prepare the jalapeño by remove the top and slicing in half length-wise.
 Use a spoon to scoop out and discard the inside ribs and seeds.
 Roughly chop the pepper into large chunks and add to the food processor bowl.

-- Squeeze the juice of the lime into the food processor bowl.
-Add the garlic.
+• Squeeze the juice of the lime into the food processor bowl.
+Add the minced garlic and ranch seasoning.

-- Add the prepared dressing to the food processor and pulse until smooth.
+• Add the buttermilk and the mayonnaise to the food processor.
+Pulse until smooth.

-- Store in an air-tight container in the fridge for up to 5 days.
+• Store the ranch dressing an air-tight container in the fridge for up to 5 days.

 Save This Recipe to Your Recipe Box